SimonCropp/Argon/docs/SerializationAttributes.md

 Placing the the `System.Runtime.Serialization.DataContractAttribute` on a type is another way to default member serialization to opt-in.

-The NamingStrategy setting on this attributes can be set to a `Argon.Serialization.NamingStrategy` type that specifies how property names are serialized.
+The NamingStrategy setting on this attributes can be set to a `Argon.NamingStrategy` type that specifies how property names are serialized.

 Json.NET serializes .NET classes that implement IEnumerable as a JSON array populated with the IEnumerable values.
 Placing the `Argon.JsonObjectAttribute` overrides this behavior and forces the serializer to serialize the class's fields and properties.